Orphan drug designation

 Your email should include:

-- a statement that you wish to withdraw a designation application
+- a statement that you wish to withdraw an orphan drug designation application

 - the designation application number